Source: Your EDM

 Usually made out of white or black high-quality polyester to guarantee stretchiness and comfort.

 Most LED gloves offer numerous light colors and different flashing patterns that you can use to create your own light patterns.
-For most cases combining the pre-programed lighting modes is sufficient.
+For most cases combining the pre-programmed lighting, modes is sufficient.

 They usually come with batteries and are easy to use.
 Simply by clicking the micro LED lights located at the fingertips and sometimes along the gloves, in the area of the palms.